Jamesken23/VDCEP/README.md

 # Tools
 For a smart contract source code, you can use this tool [SourceGraphExtractor](https://github.com/Messi-Q/SourceGraphExtractor) to generate a code structure graph.

+If you want to learn more about how to deconstruct a control flow graph into a code execution path, you can refer to this work [2023 TSE EPVD](https://ieeexplore.ieee.org/document/10153647).

+# Reference
+This work has been accepted by the journal of Information and Software Technology (IST).